-These reserves have been set up for a number of reasons to support the Council's Asset Management Plan and Capital Programme.
+These reserves have been set up for a number of reasons to support the Council's Asset Management Plan and Capital Strategy.
 They include a reserve that provides a revenue contribution to the capital programme, to enable schemes to be progressed more quickly to alleviate pressure on the revenue budget and accelerate the realisation of capital receipts that may include the costs of demolition of non-saleable surplus properties and related health and safety works, one for planned maintenance expenditure and any emergency works on the Council's buildings and establishments and one for capital feasibility studies and asset management plans.
+There are two new reserves created to help support the Capital Strategy and these are the Capital Asset Management Fund and the Highways Asset Management Fund.

-d) Medium Term Financial Strategy/Transformational Reserve
+d) Medium Term Financial Strategy (MTFS)/Transformational Reserve e) Equalisation of Spend Reserves